populationgenomics/gnomad-browser/browser/help/topics/ancestry.md

 ---
 id: ancestry
-title: 'Genetic Ancestry in the OurDNA browser'
+title: 'Genetic Ancestry in the OurDNA Browser'
 ---

 ### Genetic ancestry groups

-In the OurDNA browser we provide the following genetic ancestry groups:
+In the OurDNA Browser we provide the following genetic ancestry groups:

 #### Individuals recruited via the OurDNA program
 More fine-grained community groupings are available for individuals recruited into OurDNA following participatory community engagement.